GitauHarrison/notes/video_call_app.md

 from app import routes

 ```
-We have create an instance of `flask-bootstrap` which we installed earlier.
-We are also setting our application to download and run `ngrok`, a service that provides free public URLs to help access our application which is currently running on [localhost](http://127.0.0.1:5000/) from another device.
-Everytime we start th flask server, `ngrok` will also start and generate useful URLSs for us.
+We have created an instance of `flask-bootstrap` which we installed earlier.
+We are also setting our application to download and run `ngrok`, a service that provides free public URLs to help access our application, which is currently running on [localhost](http://127.0.0.1:5000/), from another device.
+Everytime we start th flask server, `ngrok` will also start and generate useful URLs for us.

 We have imported configurations to our flask instance but it does not exist yet.
 Let us define our application's configurations.